jacksoncdawson/CSE-13S-Assignments/README.md

 I wrote all present tests, although I often used the grading pipeline to check my code for correctness.

 I also wrote all of the design documents, using a provided template.
 This was my introduction to both writing design documents, and using LaTeX.
 I found working through my thoughts before diving into the code to be helpful, although this was not always the process I followed due to time restraints.
-Using LateX presented a learning curve, but I enjoyed working with it and ended up creating my "cheat-sheet" for a different class in LaTeX as well.
+Using LaTeX presented a learning curve, but I enjoyed working with it and ended up creating my "cheat-sheet" for a different class in LaTeX as well.

 ### Assignment 0: Writing Tests